J-1 Visa Controls Engineer Jobs

 Clarify the two-year home residency requirement early

 Controls Engineers from countries on the Exchange Visitor Skills List may face a two-year home-country residency requirement after their J-1 program ends.
-Determine your status under that list before accepting a host placement, as it affects any subsequent H-1B or green card plans.
+Determine your status under that list before accepting a host placement, as it affects any subsequent H-1B visa or green card plans.

 Negotiate offer terms that satisfy DOL wage compliance